1980 Houston Astros season: NL West tie-breaker game

-To attempt to secure their first-ever playoff entrance, the Astros turned to Joe Niekro to start the tie-breaker game on October 6.
+To secure their first-ever playoff entrance, the Astros commissioned Joe Niekro as starting pitcher for the tie-breaker game on October 6.
 This additional regular season contest ceded Niekro another opportunity at a personal milestone, as he had concluded the original 162-game gamut with 19 victories.
 Niekro delivered, leading the Astros to a 7–1 triumph via a complete game six-hitter, while unlocking his 20th win.
 First baseman Art Howe led the offense, connected for his 10th home run among three hits while activating four runs batted in (RBI).
 Craig Reynolds also collected three hits as the Astros mashed 12 hits total.
-However, Astros catcher Alan Ashby sustained a rib fracture in a violent collision during the fourth inning with the knee of his counterpart Joe Ferguson, forcing Ashby to miss the National League Championship Series (NLCS).

 Hence, the Astros finally claimed both their first division title and first playoff berth.
+However, Astros catcher Alan Ashby sustained a rib fracture in a violent collision at home plate during the fourth inning with the knee of his counterpart Joe Ferguson.
+The injury forced Ashby to miss any remaining action for the season, including the National League Championship Series (NLCS).